-The methodologies applied for this rating is the General Structured Finance Methodology and the Auto ABS Rating Methodology.
+The methodologies applied for this rating are the General Structured Finance Methodology and the Auto ABS Rating Methodology.
 Scope also applied the principles contained in the Methodology for Counterparty Risk in Structured Finance.
 All documents are available on www.scoperatings.com.

 Autohellas provided Scope with default and recovery data segmented by quarterly vintage of origination, referring to a '90 days past due' default definition.
-The default rate data was split into i) cumulative defaults ii) defaults from non-early termination contracts and iii) defaults from early termination contracts and covers a period from Q1 2008 to Q4 2016 and is generally granular.
-The recovery data covers a period from Q1 2008 to Q2 2016 for recoveries from non-early termination contracts.
+The default rate data were split into i) cumulative defaults, ii) defaults from non-early-termination contracts, and iii) defaults from early-termination contracts.
+The data cover a period from Q1 2008 to Q4 2017 and are generally granular.
+The recovery data cover a period from Q1 2008 to Q2 2016 for recoveries from non-early-termination contracts and from Q1 2008 to Q1 2017 for recoveries from early-termination contracts.

-I. Appendix: Preliminary portfolio stratifications
+I. Appendix: Initial portfolio stratifications

-Figure 23: Geographical distribution
+Figure 22: Geographical distribution

-Figure 25: Largest brands
+Figure 24: Largest brands